sagecodes/make-a-wildlife-object-detector/README.md

 not many on making your own dataset and how to work with it for different programs

+## About me:

+## give away

+Looking for ways to bring in sponsors to virtual events

+Hyper label is the tool I used to build this project and they agreed to be a sponsor!

+4 winners for door dash to help support your favorite local restaurants

+Thank you hyperlabel!!!

+# Data

+The not always most fun, but maybe the most important.

+In this case I actually had a lot of fun!

 ## Collecting the data:

-I used my smart phone
+I used my smart phone.

-Often you reduce the resolution during your model training process, so super high resolution doesn't matter too much
+Often you're going to reduce the resolution during your model training process, so super high resolution doesn't matter too much.

+When collecting think of what you want to capture:

-Think of angles
+- Think of angles

-Think of positions
+- Think of positions

-Think of variations
+- Think of variations

 This example I am creating a dataset of canadian geese.
 Fortunately for me.
 They don't have much variation in appearance.